Pairadux/dotfiles/README.md

 **Feel free to take inspiration from my Dotfiles, but I am not liable if they do not work on your system as they do on mine.**

 [![Star History Chart](https://api.star-history.com/svg?repos=Pairadux/dotfiles&type=Date)](https://star-history.com/#Pairadux/dotfiles&Date)

+---

+[^1]: My linux desktop is my primary workstation, but I do also "daily-drive" a Macbook Air for school and on-the-go development.